 Drugs that target specific parts of cancer cells (as opposed to just attacking fast-growing cells, as chemotherapy drugs do) are now being studied for use in RMS.
 Some of these drugs are already being used to treat certain adult cancers.
 Examples of newer targeted drugs being studied for use against RMS include:

 - IGF-1 receptor inhibitors, such as cixutumumab (IMC-1A2)

 - Drugs that affect a tumor’s ability to make new blood vessels, such as bevacizumab (Avastin) and sorafenib (Nexavar)

 - Drugs that target the mTOR protein, such as temsirolimus (Torisel) and everolimus (Afinitor)

 - Drugs that target the ALK protein, such as crizotinib (Xalkori)

 - Drugs that target the cell’s hedgehog pathway, such as LDE225

 - Dasatinib (Sprycel)

-Eventually, a combination of these approaches may prove to be the best way to treat this disease.
+Eventually, a combination of these approaches may prove to be the best way to treat RMS.